wiggywombathead/proteus/documentation/notes.md

 transfer execution to this (the address of the next instruction is stored in the Link Register (r14), address of `kernel_main` is stored in PC).

+Overall, this code initialises a minimum C environment, meaning we initialise the stack and zero out the BSS segment before calling the `kernel_main` function.
+We avoid using registers 0, 1, and 2 as they are used in the `kernel_main` call to pass parameters and hardware information at runtime.

+#### Note about freestanding vs. hosted environments
+Typical programs are written to run in a hosted environment, meaning it has access to the C standard library and other useful runtime features.
+By contrast, in OS dev, we use a freestanding environment (as we must create our own standard library to run on our operating system), meaning there is no C standard library, and may only use what we supply ourselves.
+Some header files are not part of the C standard library, but rather the compiler, meaning they are available in a freestanding environment such as this.
+In particular, headers available (minus a few special purpose ones from GCC) are: `<stddef.h>` `<stdint.h>`, `<float.h>`, `<limits.h>`, `<stdarg.h>`, and`<iso646.h>`

+// TODO: here

 ### uart.c
 This sets up the hardware for basic I/O. For now, this is done using UART (Universal Asynchronous Receiver Transmitter), meaning text data is sent and received through serial ports.
 To do this in the final version requires a USB-to-TTL cable, but we can emulate this using the virtual machine for now.
 In this we use Memory Mapped I/O - the process of performing I/O by reading from and writing to predefined memory addresses.

 A peripheral is a device with a specific address from and to which it may read